wistia/wistia-open-docs/_posts/account-setup.md

 description: Questions about admin type stuff?
 Account Dashboards?
 Billing statements?
 Don't worry, we've got it all covered right here.
 footer: 'for_intermediates'
 ---

-{% wistia_embed hashed_id: b0778cb217 %}

----

 ## Opening Your Account Dashboard

-{% post_image hashed_id: '55c81b1270231d7c31d6a460425e425ad595641a', width: 600, class: 'center' %}

-Most of the important Wistia settings for your Account are housed in the *Account Dashboard*.
+Most of the important settings for your Wistia Account are housed in the *Account Dashboard*.
 Many of the tips below require you to open the Account Dashboard as well.

-First, you will need to be logged in as the Account Owner.
-Find the *Account* drop-down menu in the upper-right hand corner of your account.
-Next, select the *Account Dashboard* option.
+To access your Account Dashboard, you will need to be logged in as the Account Owner.
+Once you're logged in as the Account Owner, find the *Account* drop-down menu in the upper-right hand corner.
+Next, select the
+*Account Dashboard* option seen here:

-{% post_image hashed_id: '528df9cc390e92c0a6198a267175ecc33f2b6b61', width: 600, class: 'center' %}
+{% post_image hashed_id: '9e3f2f8b857f2511cd2e5ce74b5664d82a511c2f', width: 600, class: 'float_left' %}

+That will bring you straight to the Overview section of your Account Dashboard.
+Hooray!

 ---

 ## Uploading Your Logo
-From the *Account Dashboard*, choose
-<span class="faux_button">Upload your logo</span>.
-The Upload Your Logo dialog
-will guide you through the process of uploading and displaying your company logo in your Wistia account.
+From the *Account Dashboard*, choose the Account Settings tab on the right.
+In there, you will see your current account logo (it's the Wistia logo by default) and have the option to upload a new one.
+Your logo will be displayed on the upper left of every page in your account area, and on your public video pages.

-{% post_image hashed_id: '4ea0e2a40e66c31af1d275deafd1cfbfa91ae9f4', width: 600, class: 'center' %}
+{% post_image hashed_id: '2ffdd3b216f7df82533d6806c3278284f5e3a895', width: 600, class: 'center' %}

+If you'd like to place your logo below an embedded video, check out the Social Bar section in [Customize]({{ '/customizing-your-video' | post_url }}).

 ---

 ## Filtering Out Internal Stats

-{% post_image hashed_id: '9feebb84249cac542f9f66a43c321d0c04c87f17', width: 600, class: 'center' %}

-You can filter out your own views, and those of the other testers you might have looking at your Wistia videos before launch, based on IP.
+Want to make sure you're not skewing the stats during testing?
+Good news!
+You can filter out your own viewing activity (and the viewing activity of anyone else on your team) from your Wistia stats based on IP address.

 In the Account Dashboard, click the *Embed Settings* option - this contains an IP filtering section where you can enter comma-separated IP addresses.

-At this time, we do not support wildcards - only the full IP address.

-{{ "The IP Filtering tool is only available on the Account Dashboard, so you will need owner-level permissions to access it." | note }}

-<div class="clear"></div>
+You can find your IP address by <a href="https://www.google.com/search?q=ip">searching for "ip" in Google</a>.
+Google will tell you what yours is at the top of the search results.

+{% post_image hashed_id: 'cfe898a99193efcdbd57809e89967e022da3769b', width: 600, class: 'center' %}

+{{ "Activitating IP filtering will not remove any historical data – it will, however, keep your activity from getting tracked in the stats going forward." | note }}

 ---

 ## Change the Subdomain (URL) of your Wistia Account

+By default, your account URL is based on the domain of your email address.
 To change your Wistia account URL, you must be logged in as the account owner.
-Click <span class="faux_button">Settings</span> on the *Account Dashboard*.
-A dialog box like the one shown below will appear.
+Click the Account Settings tab in the *Account Dashboard*, and scroll down to find the *Wistia URL* section shown here:

-{% post_image hashed_id: 'f7cccd88af9bfe8ac2ab39061bfebbae29fcd93e', width: 600, class: 'center' %}
+{% post_image hashed_id: 'd7c990eae0b25edb92baa376a1f1ae658043808a', width: 600, class: 'center' %}

-In the section labeled "Address", you will see a text box showing the current URL of your Wistia account (in the case of the above picture, `http://jeff.wistia.com`).
-Simply type the name you wish to use instead in the text box (only letters, numbers, and hyphens) and press
-<span class="faux_button">Save settings</span> at the bottom.
+In the section labeled "Wistia Subdomain", you will see a text box showing the current URL of your Wistia account (in the case of the above picture,`http://dave.wistia.com`).
+Type the name you wish to use instead in the text box (only letters, numbers, and hyphens) and press <span class="faux_button">Update Account Settings</span> at the bottom to save your changes.

 {{ "Once you change the URL for your account, all previous links referenced by <em>http://YourOldName.wistia.com</em> will no longer work." | note }}